lake-wg/edhoc/draft-ietf-lake-edhoc.md

 20 6e 61 6d 65 60
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since no auxiliary data is exchanged:
+Since no external authorization data is exchanged:

 ~~~~~~~~~~~~~~~~~~~~~~~
-AD_3 (0 bytes)
+EAD_3 (0 bytes)
 ~~~~~~~~~~~~~~~~~~~~~~~

 The plaintext of the COSE_Encrypt is the empty string: